James-Douglas/component-library/src/components/Toggles/Toggle.md

     * Autofills (toggles) when true.

 10. `onToggle` *(optional) function*
-    * Handler function called when a toggle is toggled on (called with the id of the toggle).
+    * Handler function called when a toggle is toggled on (called with object: { id, value } of the toggle).

 11. `icon` *(optional) string*
     * Name of the icon to be rendered on the toggle.
 (Note if a pictureOptions object is also passed this prop will be overridden).